WathenTP/FreeCodeCamp/JavascriptAlgorithmsAndDataStructures/ES6/ES6.md

     const doubler = (item) => item * 2;

 You can pass more than one argument into arrow functions as well.

+## ES6: Write Higher Order Arrow Functions

+It's time we see how powerful arrow functions are when processing data.

+Arrow functions work really well with higher order functions, such as map(), filter() and reduce()., that take other functions as arguments for processing collections of data.

+Read the following code:

+    FBPosts.filter(function(post) {
+      return post.thumbnail !== null && post.shares > 100 && post.likes > 500;}
+    })

+We have written this with filter() to at least make it somewhat readable.
+Now compare it to the following which uses arrow function syntax:

+      FBPosts.filter((post) => post.thumbnail !== null && post.shares > 100 && post.likes > 500)

+This code is more succinct and accomplishes the same task with fewer lines of code.